-Just 48 percent of retired men who live alone say they are very satisfied with the number of friends they have, according to an analysis of Pew Research Center survey findings.
+Just 48% of retired men who live alone say they are very satisfied with the number of friends they have, according to an analysis of Pew Research Center survey findings.

-However, a robust 71 percent of women who live alone are satisfied with the number of friends they keep.
+However, a robust 71% of women who live alone are satisfied with the number of friends they have.

 Health issues likely will catch you by surprise

-Slightly more than one-third of retirees — 34 percent — say health problems have put a damper on their retirement years, according to a survey from the Nationwide Retirement Institute.
-And 75 percent of those folks say their health problems emerged sooner in life than they expected.
+Slightly more than one-third of retirees say health problems have put a damper on their retirement years, according to a survey from the Nationwide Retirement Institute.
+And 75% of those folks say their health problems emerged sooner in life than they expected.

-To make matters worse, one-quarter (24 percent) say health-related expenses keep them from living the retirement of their dreams.
-Such sobering numbers underscore why many people would benefit from opening a health savings account and stashing as much cash as possible into that HSA.
+To make matters worse, about one-quarter say health-related expenses keep them from living the retirement of their dreams.
+Such sobering numbers underscore why many people planning for retirement would benefit from opening a health savings account and stashing as much cash as possible into that HSA.

 As you grow older, you will feel younger